PYTHONAWSNINJAS/ideal-octo-potato/README.md

 - [ ] Explore docker sync
 - [ ] Check if temp file removal is needed for each convertion process and can be replaced with main removal in end to reduce time.
 - [ ] check eml files. wkhtmltopdf reported an error: Error: This version of wkhtmltopdf is build against an unpatched version of QT, and does not support more then one input document.
 Exit with code 1, due to unknown error.
-- [ ] Modify code so that it processes folder names passed as events from s3 trigger.
-- [ ] Add module to delete trigger files after processing.
 - [ ] Check and optimise the flow, names and deletion activities.
+- [ ] Find a package for txt to pdf for large files.